 UFDX files are used when the examiner extracts several different image types of the same phone.
 Each extraction will have a corresponding .UFD file while the .UFDX file contains metadata about all the extractions which allow the examiner to load them all into PA at once.

 These files do not contain the image but they may contain valuable information such as extraction details and passwords if one was used to create the image.
 They can be opened with most text editors like Notepad.
 The actual image files will be located nearby in various formats depending on the type of extraction and device.
+AXIOM has the ability to ingest and read .UFD files directly, but there may be situations where it doesn’t recognize the way the .UFD file structures the images, so they may need to be manually loaded.

 Logical, File System, and Physical Images